Etizolam

-Etizolam (marketed under many brand names) is a thienodiazepine derivative which is a benzodiazepine analog.
+Etizolam is a thienodiazepine derivative which is a benzodiazepine analog.
 The etizolam molecule differs from a benzodiazepine in that the benzene ring has been replaced by a thiophene ring and triazole ring has been fused, making the drug a thienotriazolodiazepine.

-Although a thienodiazepine, etizolam is clinically regarded as a benzodiazepine because of its mode of action via the benzodiazepine receptor and directly targeting GABAA receptors.
+Although a thienodiazepine, etizolam is clinically regarded as a benzodiazepine because of its mode of action via the benzodiazepine receptor and directly targeting GABAA allosteric modulator receptors.

 It possesses anxiolytic, amnesic, anticonvulsant, hypnotic, sedative and skeletal muscle relaxant properties.
-Etizolam is an anxiolytic found to have lower tolerance and dependence liability than benzodiazepines.

-It was patented in 1972 and approved for medical use in 1983.
+It was patented in 1972 and first approved for medical use in Japan in 1984.

-As of April 2021, the export of Etizolam has been banned in India.
+As of April 2021, the export of etizolam has been banned in India.